Like any business, you undoubtedly want to improve your search engine results page ranking.

 - If you otherwise have a media-rich website that slows down loading times

-Taking the time to pick the best CDN has all kinds of benefits.
+Taking the time to pick the best CDN for WordPress has all kinds of benefits.

 The number one reason to use a CDN is the massive performance increase it provides, and the speed tests prove it.